Skip to main content

 Founder & IT Consultant

-17 min read
+20 min read

 UniFi Cloud Gateway Fiber Review: 10G Gateway for Multi-Gig Fiber Networks

-The UCG Fiber is a strong fit if you already have WiFi access points and need high-throughput routing in a compact form factor.
+The UCG-Fiber is a strong fit if you already have WiFi access points and need high-throughput routing in a compact form factor.
 At $279, it delivers 5 Gbps IDS/IPS, three 10G ports, and NVMe storage for Protect — matching the $599 Dream Machine Pro Max on security throughput.
 If you need built-in WiFi, the Dream Router 7 ($279) is the better fit.
 If you need an affordable entry into UniFi, the Cloud Gateway Ultra ($129) covers the basics.

-The UniFi Cloud Gateway Fiber is a wired-only 10G desktop gateway designed for multi-gig fiber deployments that already use dedicated UniFi access points.
+The UniFi Cloud Gateway Fiber (UCG-Fiber) is a wired-only 10G desktop gateway designed for multi-gig fiber deployments that already use dedicated UniFi access points.
 At $279, it delivers the highest IDS/IPS throughput in Ubiquiti's compact gateway lineup — 5 Gbps — in a form factor that fits on a shelf instead of a rack.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.

-UCG Fiber Hardware and Specifications
+UniFi Cloud Gateway Fiber Hardware Specifications

-The UniFi Cloud Gateway Fiber features a quad-core 2.2 GHz ARM processor, 3 GB of RAM, three 10G ports, and NVMe storage up to 2TB.
+The UCG-Fiber features a 2.2 GHz quad-core ARM processor, 3 GB of RAM, three 10G ports, and up to 2TB of NVMe storage.

 Best Compact 10G Gateway